Libyan Revolutionary Command Council: History

 The 1969 Constitutional Proclamation granted the RCC powers to declare war, conclude and ratify treaties, appoint diplomatic envoys, receive diplomatic missions, proclaim martial law, control the Libyan Armed Forces and appoint a Council of Ministers.
 By 1975, Gaddafi became the only member of the RCC to initiate major political programs or policies.

 Gaddafi remained the public face of the government, with the identities of the other RCC members only being publicly revealed in the Official Gazette on 10 January 1970.
 All of them were young men, from (typically rural) working and middle-class backgrounds, and none had university degrees; in this way they were all distinct from the wealthy, highly educated conservatives who had previously governed the country.
-The coup completed, the RCC proceeded with their intentions of consolidating the revolutionary government and modernising the country.
+The coup completed, the RCC proceeded with their intentions of consolidating the revolutionary government and modernizing the country.

 Monarchists and members of Idris' Senussi clan were removed from Libya's political world and armed forces; Gaddafi believed that this elite were opposed to the will of the Libyan people and needed to be expunged.
 Many figures in the old regime were imprisoned, though none were executed.
 They maintained the previous administration's ban on political parties, and ruled by decree.
-Further restrictions were placed on the press, and in May 1970, trade unions were banned.
+Further restrictions were placed on the press, and in May 1970, trade unions were banned as part of the RCC's policy idea to replace them with people’s committees.
+However, they were later reinstated as part of the 1975 institutional changes, requiring workers to join industry appropriate unions.

 In June 1971, Gaddafi declared the formation of the Arab Socialist Union as the sole legal party of Libya.
 Gaddafi announced that it would bring true democracy with all participating, eliminate class distinctions and form a new socialist ideology based on Islam, rejecting Marxism.

 During a speech in Zuwarah on 15 April 1973, Gaddafi declared the Cultural Revolution which laid down five principles for the continuation of the revolution in Libya.
 This happened after increasing tensions between Gaddafi and his colleagues in the RCC had led him to agree to step down.
 Gaddafi had told the RCC that he would announce his resignation to the people at the Zuwarah speech, but he instead surprised them with his declaration of the Cultural Revolution.
 This made Gaddafi the uncontested leader of Libya.